upspin/upspin/doc/access_control.md

 *   WhichAccess
     *   Caller needs any right (any of Read, Write, Create, List, Delete) for the entry.
-    *   If the caller does not have Read access for the Access file itself, the returned `DirEntry` has empty `Blocks` and `Packdata` fields.

 As always, if the name steps through a link, the caller must have some access rights for the link entry itself.